 What are my next steps?

-Recruitment agencies will become responsible for the following set of responsibilities:
+Recruitment agencies are now responsible for the following set of responsibilities:

 - Paying the contractor their net pay (as opposed to gross invoice value) where the assignment is found inside IR35